rbtnn/rbtnn/README.md

 My name is Naruhiko Nishino a.k.a. rbtnn.
 I live in Japan now.

 ### Vim-TabSideBar (THIS IS STILL UNDER DEVELOPMENT)
-[Vim-TabSideBar](https://github.com/rbtnn/vim) is a forked vim repository added +tabsidebar feature whitch show tab pages vertically on Vim.
+[Vim-TabSideBar](https://github.com/rbtnn/vim) is a forked vim repository added +tabsidebar feature which show tab pages vertically on Vim.
 This nightlybuild on Windows OS is uploaded [here](https://github.com/rbtnn/nightlybuild-tabsidebar-for-windows).

 ![](http://rbtnn.github.io/vim/tabsidebar.png)